When you think of day trading, “stock market sectors” aren’t exactly the first thing to come to mind, right?

 So let’s do this.
-Here’s a breakdown of stock market sectors explained, what stock sectors are, a list of the 11 different stock market sectors, and some tips on how to use them to your advantage.
+Here’s a breakdown of what the stock market is, how it works, a list of the 11 different stock market sectors, and some tips on how to use them to your advantage.

 Table of Contents